omeka/classic-enduser/docs/Admin/Users.md

 To sort users, simply click on the column heading by which you would like to sort.
 If you want to sort descending rather than ascending, click twice on the heading.
 The small paired arrows beside the column heading indicate whether the sort is ascending (top arrow darker) or descending (bottom arrow darker).

 You can search users by username, display name, or email address.
-Username and display name searches can include complete words or partial strings; for example, you could search for any username containing "jam".
+Username and display name searches can include complete words or partial strings.
 Email searches only function with a complete email address.

 User levels and access
 ------------------------------------------------------------

-Omeka Classic allows you to give different backend users different levels of access to your archive.
+Omeka Classic allows you to give different backend users different levels of access to your administrative interface.
 Read through the following list of actions available to users to determine what works best for your project team members.

 All logged-in Super, Admin, Contributor, and Researcher users on each site can view non-public content (items, collections, Simple Pages, Exhibits, etc.) on the site.